irvingzhang/kirin/README.md

 ## Introduction ##
 * **common**
 All files in this folder are some fundamental functions or utils for the framework.
-It covers string utils, singleton functions, etc.
+It covers string utils, sliding window, type convertion tools, etc.

 * **timer**
 The implementation of timer using epoll can be found in this folder.
 Test cases are provided for a deep understanding of the timer.